Comparing Implant Retained Dentures Vs. Conventional Dentures

 Conventional denture fabrication often does not require surgery, making it ideal for individuals who don’t qualify for implant surgery or want to avoid invasive procedures.

-Unlike implant dentures, which require implant placement within the jaw bone, conventional dentures employ a conservative approach for tooth replacement.
+Unlike implant dentures, which require implant placement within the jawbone, conventional dentures employ a conservative approach for tooth replacement.

 This process minimizes the risk of complications and reduces the recovery time needed to heal.